LINs-lab/FedTHE/README.md

 ## Code
+A separate code for [BRFL: A Benchmark For Robust FL](https://github.com/LINs-lab/FedTHE/tree/master/BRFL) can be found in this repository.

-Coming soon (In 1-2 weeks.
-Please also check out our uncleaned code [here](https://github.com/lins-lab/fedthe/tree/draft_code))!
+The complete code for FedTHE variants will be ready in 1-2 weeks (Please also check out our uncleaned code [here](https://github.com/lins-lab/fedthe/tree/draft_code))!

 ## References
 If you use the code, please cite the following paper: